alykhan10/UBC-Teaching-Assistanship-APSC-160/Arduino Programming/Medium/RGBLEDSeq/problem.md

 * Print the currently active color to the **Serial Monitor**.

 **Disclaimer:**
 * PWM and `analogWrite()` are not covered in this iteration of APSC160 and therefore, not required material for the final exam.
-Please utilize these constructs at your own discretion.
+Please attempt this practice problem at your own discretion.

 ## Input / Output
 * **Input:** None (the program generates random LED colors automatically).